 Posted November 9th, 2018 at 6:19 pm by Dan Musick

-Hinges on new garage doors often break prematurely because the hinges are thinner and narrower.
+End hinges on new garage doors often break prematurely because the hinges are thinner and narrower.

-We often recommend that customers with larger, heavier doors upgrade to the heavier 14 gauge hinges when possible.
+We often recommend that customers with larger, heavier doors upgrade to the heavier 14 gauge end hinges when possible.
 Here is a comparison of the benefits and drawbacks of each.

-Because of this extra protrusion, the door converted to the heavier, wider end hinges can bind when it is opening.
+Because of this extra protrusion, the garage door converted to the heavier, wider end hinges can bind when it is opening.

 The fix for this is to move your tracks, flag brackets, end bearings, and cable drums out a half inch on each side.
 This can quickly turn into a major project.